lmaftuleac/tny/README.md

-# light-ng (V.2.x.x)
-A very light framework that uses the same injector sintax as Angular.js (or Require.js).
-It was inspired by Angular, and uses the same sintax mostly.
-It can be used in browsers and node environment, it's really tiny (2.2kb).
-Uses ecma 5

-## Why another framework?
-It's usefull to create tiny encapsulated apps.
-While Angular React or other frameworks require heavy libraries, lightNg can keep a good, modular structure of the code and be almost invisible to other libraries

-## Version update
-This readme is for v.2.x.x for v.1 check [README-v.1.0.1](https://github.com/lmaftuleac/light-ng/blob/master/README-v1.0.1.md)
+# Tny - A tiny framework for tiny apps

+A tiny framework for tiny apps.
+It resembles Require.js and Angular.js - only it's much smaller and simpler.
+The idea behind Tny is to have small apps that can be easily encapsulated and reused.
+It's not a replacement for Angular or React, but rather a framework that can run alongside them and not interfere with their functionality.
+Although it was created for Browser mostly, it can be used in Node.js as well.

 ## Getting Started

-Similar to Angular, first you need to create a module
+First you need to create a module

 ```
-lightNg('myApp');
+Tny('demoApp');
 ```

-Then add a provider, let's say a conosle.log shortcut, but remember some IE browsers throw errors on console.log
+A `provider` is a function that returns any data that can be injected in other components.
+It's executed as it's declared, and doesn't wait for `build()` to be called.
+It doesn't have injectors, meaning that you can't incude a provider in another provider.
+It's used as a pre-configuration function.
+Tny will keep the responce of the function as the injectable value

 ```
-lightNg('myApp').provider('logger',function(){
+Tny('demoApp').provider('logger',function(){
     var logger;
     if (console) {
-        logger = console.log || lightNg.noop;
+        logger = console.log || Tny.noop;
     }
     return logger;
 });
 ```

-create a service
+A `service` is a constructor function that gets executed after the `.build()` call.
+Similar to Angular.js's Service, it serves as a constructor for the output object

 ```
-lightNg('myApp').service('user', ['logger',function(logger){
+Tny('demoApp').service('user', ['logger',function(logger){
     this.firstName = 'John';
     this.lastName = 'Franklin';
     logger('User Ready');
 }]);
 ```

-create a controller
+A `controller` is a function that can be executed only once after the `build()` call.
+It can be injected, but can be called only once.

 ```
-lightNg('myApp').controller('userController',['user', function(user){
+Tny('demoApp').controller('userController',['user', function(user){
     var h1 = document.createElement('h1');
     h1.innerHTML = 'hello '+user.firstName+' '+user.lastName;
     document.body.append(h1);
 }])
 ```

-a `run` function will get executed when the app is ready
+`run` functions will get executed when the app is ready.
+Think of it as the main starting poit of the app.
+Altho many `run` functions can be declared, they will be executed in order of their declaration.

 ```
-lightNg('myApp').run(['userController',function(userController){
+Tny('demoApp').run(['userController',function(userController){
     logger('Start User Controller');
     userController();
 }]);
 ```

-all setup, let's start the app!
+All setup, let's start the app by calling `build()`.
+Once `build()` is called, no more components can be added to the module.
 ```
-lightNg('myApp').build();
+Tny('demoApp').build();

 ```

 ## Loading Modules

-It's always a good Idea to keep reusable modules, below is the same example, only this time I will keep my logger function in a separated module
+It's always a good Idea to keep reusable modules.
+Tny can load modules from other files.
+Let's say we have a module called `logger.js` which looks like this:

 ```
-lightNg('logger')
+Tny('logger')

     .provider('logger',function(){
         var logger;
         if (console) {
-            logger = console.log || lightNg.noop;
+            logger = console.log || Tny.noop;
         }
         return logger;
     })